Sushmit94/CODING-SAMURAI-INTERNSHIP-TASK/README.md

 2. Customer Support Chatbot
 A simple rule-based chatbot that simulates basic customer service interactions.
-Designed as a beginner project during my internship with @Coding Samurai, this chatbot uses regex-based intent matching to recognize and respond to common user queries.
+Designed as a beginner project during my internship with @Coding Samurai, this chatbot uses regex-based intent matching.

 🚀 Features
 🤝 Greets the user and initiates an interactive conversation